splynx/docs/files/en/payment_systems/bitpay/bitpay.md

 ![(image)](8.2.png)

-when customer will press pay button he will see new window:
+When customer will press pay button he will see new window:

 ![(image)](8.3.png)